Physicians

 Research Nurses

-Murielle Hogu, R.N., M.S.N., received her B.S. from Post University and master’s degree in nursing from Walden University.
+Murielle Hogu, R.N., M.S.N., received her B.S. from Post University and her master’s degree in nursing from Walden University.
 Murielle has been an oncology nurse in the inpatient setting since 2010 and joined the Developmental Therapeutics Team in 2018.

 Brooke Augustine, R.N., B.S.N., received her bachelor’s degree in nursing from Stevenson University in Maryland.
 Brooke has been an oncology nurse in the inpatient setting since 2014 and a research nurse since 2017 with a focus on phase I clinical trials.